Zeitsperre/canada-climate-python/README.md

 ---
 ## Features

 - Downloading of weather station data using the Environment Canada FTP (<ftp://ftp.tor.ec.gc.ca/Pub/Get_More_Data_Plus_de_donnees/Readme.txt>) and wget.
+_Due to the FTP being down, the Station Inventory in CSV and SHP as of 2018 is now included_

 - Outputting of continuous station data according to date/time for several environmental indicators for Hourly and Daily data.